-The Syndicate was established in January 2022 to underwrite direct insurance and reinsurance business in the Lloyd's market.
-The Syndicate underwrites 5 major-classes through Volante service companies.
+The Syndicate was established in January 2020 to underwrite direct insurance and reinsurance business in the Lloyd's market.
+The Syndicate predominantly underwrites property insurance derived from the U.S., as well as other international business via smaller coverholders.

-A further review is included in the Active Underwriter's Report on page 2.
+A full review is included in the Run Off Manager's Report.